Danwidj/NomNomBox/README.md

 - Docker and Docker Compose installed on your machine
 - Git (to clone the repository if needed)

+### Setting up Docker

+1. Install Docker Desktop

+   - Download Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
+   - Follow the installation instructions for your operating system

+2. Create a Docker Hub account

+   - Visit [https://hub.docker.com/signup](https://hub.docker.com/signup) if you don't already have an account

+3. Log in to Docker

+   - Open a terminal or command prompt
+   - Run the command:
+     ```
+     docker login
+     ```
+   - Enter your Docker Hub username and password when prompted

+4. Verify Docker installation
+   - Run the following command to check that Docker is working properly:
+     ```
+     docker --version
+     ```

 ## Steps to Run the Application

 1. Clone the repository (if you haven't already):